bothub-it/bothub/documentation/docs/nlu-request.md

 ## Credential

 Credentials must be passed as the Authorization header for each request.
-Make sure your have the `Authentication: Bearer [Your Authorization Token]` HTTP header to all requests.
+Make sure you have the `Authentication: Bearer [Your Authorization Token]` HTTP header to all requests.

 ### Authorization Token